curioswati-zz/curioswati.github.io/_posts/2015-01-31-writing-a-python-script-to-install-apache-open-office.md

 <p>Here is the controller, which does all the command line handling.
 Let's take it in parts.</p>
 {% highlight python %}

-#---------------Function to control option parsing in Python--------------
+#---------------------------Option parsing--------------------------------
 def controller():
+    """
+    Function which does parsing of command line options and also prepares a list of commands that are used for installation.
+    """
-    global VERBOSE, INSTALL, UNINSTALL
+    global VERBOSE, install, uninstall

-    #Create instance of OptionParser Module, included in Standard Library
+    #Create instance of OptionParser Module, included in Standard Library and adds option in it.
     p = optparse.OptionParser(
                           description='For installing Apache open office',
                           prog='install-open-office',